cshum/imagor/README.md

 By default, imagor uses libjpeg-turbo for JPEG encoding, which provides fast compression.
 For enhanced JPEG compression at the cost of slower encoding speed, imagor provides a MozJPEG-enabled variant that includes [MozJPEG](https://github.com/mozilla/mozjpeg) support through libvips.

 MozJPEG improves JPEG compression efficiency while maintaining compatibility with existing JPEG decoders.
-It can typically reduce JPEG file sizes by 10-15% compared to libjpeg-turbo while maintaining the same visual quality, but with slower encoding performance.
+It can reduce JPEG file sizes up to 30% compared to libjpeg-turbo while maintaining the same visual quality, but with slower encoding performance.

 #### Docker build `imagor-mozjpeg`